mohamedfathidev/Checkout-Assessment-/README.md

 2. Store the order in the database
 3. Checkout page to enter customer details
 4. Update the order with customer details
+5. Pass the customer info to payment gateway without needing to re enter it again
-5. PayTabs hosted page to pay through the gateway
+6. PayTabs hosted page to pay through the gateway
-6. Optional: Full refund for paid orders
+7. Optional: Full refund for paid orders

 ---